Treatments for this pest are included in these services:

 It can be disconcerting to discover webs around or outside your home, let alone encounter a spider face-to-face (and its row of many eyes).
 It’s natural to feel uneasy about the presence of arachnids—especially when you have to clear out webs containing their dead prey.
 If you have children or pets, you may be concerned about potential bites.

 Though you and your family aren’t necessarily in danger if you have a spider problem, an infestation should be addressed right away.
 The experts at PURCOR can help rid your home of spiders and keep your family protected.
 Our pest professionals will identify the type of spider and successfully destroy any webs or nests that may be hiding in hard-to-reach places.
-Learn more about spiders and how PURCOR can shield your home or business in Washington, Idaho, or Oregon.
+Learn more about spiders and how PURCOR can shield your home or business.

-As a region with a diverse ecosystem, the Northwest is home to several kinds of spiders that may wander into your home.
+As a nation with a diverse ecosystem, the United States is home to several kinds of spiders that may wander into your home.
 The 10 types of spiders you may find in this area include:

 Unless given a reason to defend themselves, the majority of spiders won’t pose a physical threat to humans.
 However, do beware: If you believe you’ve been bitten by a black widow or brown recluse spider, seek immediate medical attention.
 These particular types are known to inflict blisters, sores, and long-term skin damage if not treated promptly.
 In severe cases, these spider bites can even be deadly, especially for children.